DrKrisChan/microSD-shield-Fritzing-part/README.md

 # How to add part:
-Open Fritzing, under File > Open > KCL_MicroSD.fzpz The part will then be added to your parts list (under MINE folder) or you can search for it as "KCL microSD shield"
+Open Fritzing then locate the new part under File > Open > KCL_MicroSD.fzpz The part will then be added to your parts list (under MINE folder) or you can search for it as "KCL microSD shield"

 # License & Usage